LarsBehrenberg/gb-content-copy/content/posts/jack-hobbs.md

       In 1934, Hobbs made his final first-class century against Lancashire.
 Prior to his retirement in 1935, Surrey constructed a new entrance to the Oval and it was named after him.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/jack-hobbs-batting-in-1922.jpg
+        imageTitle: Hobbs (right) opening the batting with Tom Hayward during the County Championship match between Surrey and Warwickshire at the Oval on 2 May 1910
+      - imageUrl: /assets/jack-hobbs-with-maurice-tate-tom-hayward.jpg
+        imageTitle: Cricketers Maurice Tate, Tom Hayward and Jack Hobbs (1882 - 1963) at Wisbech where they are playing for Wisbech Cricket team against Marylebone Cricket Club.
+      - imageUrl: /assets/jack-hobbs-wife-and-son.jpg
+        imageTitle: Hobbs' wife and son in 1925
   - textTitle: His legacy
     text: >-
       ### For most of Sir Jack Hobbs life, he was devoted to two things: cricket